suhanishukla/grocery/README.md

 5. install pipenv in venv: pip install pipenv
 6. Install djangorestframework and corsheaders in venv: pipenv install djangorestframework
 7. pipenv install django-cors-headers
-8. Runserver command after navigating to project directory python manage.py runserver
+8. Runserver command after navigating to project directory: python manage.py runserver

 Notes
 Any time you make changes to the django models you will need to migrate the changes: